 25. Read A Christmas Book

-Every Christmas Eve, it is one of our meaningful Christmas traditions to read one of our favorite Christmas books.
+Every Christmas Eve, one of our meaningful Christmas traditions is to read one of our favorite Christmas books.

-Of course, we read The Night Before Christmas, but we have so many other favorites we read during December.
+Of course, we read The Night Before Christmas, but we have many other favorites during December.

 If you don’t have the book, remember the library has plenty you can borrow for free!